Hundred Guilder Print: History

-Rembrandt worked on the Hundred Guilder Print in stages throughout the 1640s, and it was the "critical work in the middle of his career", from which his final etching style began to emerge.
-He probably completed it in 1649.
-Although the print only survives in two states, the first very rare, evidence of much reworking can be seen underneath the final print and many drawings survive for elements of it.
+Rembrandt may have worked on the Hundred Guilder print in stages throughout the 1640s, and it was a critical piece of work in the middle of his career from which his final etching style began to emerge.
+Many consider this print the apotheosis of Rembrandt's activity in etching.
+In one frame, Rembrandt illustrates no fewer than four moments from chapter nineteen of the Gospel of Saint Matthew.
+Although the exact date cannot be confirmed, the completion of the painting could be narrowed down to 1649.
+The print only survives in two states, but evidence of much reworking can be seen in both states and many drawings survive for elements of it.